luigifreda/slamplay/README.md

 * See `docs` folder for further documentation.

 **ISSUES**
 Apparently, in order to avoid *double free or corruption* errors with gtsam on exit, we need to disable the compile option `-march=native` when building apps that use gtsam.
-This can be done locally by modifing the compile flags at folder level and removing march native optimization for gtsam-related files.
-Further details in the following links:
+This can be done locally by modifying the compile flags at the folder level and removing march native optimization for gtsam-related files.
+Further details are in the following links:
 - https://bitbucket.org/gtborg/gtsam/issues/414/compiling-with-march-native-results-in
 - https://groups.google.com/g/gtsam-users/c/jdySXchYVQg